 Anti-cycle will be in operation each time the boiler thermostat is satisfied and a rapid demand for heat is required.
 The same situation will occur if the external controls operate rapidly.
-This feature reduces component wear and ensures continuous troublefree operation.
-The Anti-cycle duration is 1 - 3 minutes.
+This feature reduces component wear and ensures continuous trouble-free operation.
+The Anti-cycle duration is 1 to 3 minutes.

-If the system pump, with a maximum current of 3A, is connected to the boiler pump terminals, pump overrun will be in operation if the flow temperature is greater than 75 $^{\circ}$ C, when the heat demand is satisfied, and will continue to run until the boiler flow is less than 75 $^{\circ}$ C. If the flow temperature is less than 75 $^{\circ}$ C, when the demand for heat is satisfied, then the pump will cease to operate.
+If the system pump, with a maximum current of 3A, is connected to the boiler pump terminals, pump overrun will be in operation if the flow temperature is greater than 75 $^{\circ}\text{C}$ when the heat demand is satisfied and will continue to run until the boiler flow is less than 75 $^{\circ}\text{C}$.
+If the flow temperature is less than 75 $^{\circ}\text{C}$ when the demand for heat is satisfied the pump will cease to operate.

-Frost protection is in built with the boiler.
-If the flow temperature falls to approximately 3 °C then the boiler will operate until the flow temperature exceeds 4 °C. If an external frost thermostat is required the internal programmer should be set to 24 hours under the programme status menu and an external programmer and frost thermostat wired and connected to the volt free external control terminals on the boiler.
+Frost protection is inbuilt with the boiler.
+If the flow temperature falls to approximately 3 °C then the boiler will operate until the flow temperature exceeds 4 °C. If an external frost thermostat is required the internal programmer should be set to [24 hours] under the programme status menu and an external programmer and frost thermostat wired and connected to the volt-free external control terminals on the boiler.

-There is an option kit available with 2 sets of volt free contacts.
-One set of volt free contacts is for "Lockout" and "Overheat" combined and one set of volt free contacts is for "Boiler run".
+There is an option kit available with 2 sets of volt-free contacts.
+1 set of volt-free contacts is for "Lockout" and "Overheat" combined and 1 set of volt free contacts is for "Boiler run".